This method for peeling garlic is as quick, easy, and efficient as they come!

 2. Then, place the flat side of the knife on the garlic clove.
 With a quick and somewhat firm chop, hit the knife with your palm.
 Do not press so hard that the garlic is completely crushed.
 Only press hard enough that the skin is loosened from the garlic to allow you to easily remove the skin.
 The garlic should maintain its shape.
 Crushing the garlic completely will cause it to not only be difficult to work with and sticky, but to oxidize and take on a bitter flavor.

-3. Then, use a knife to cut the “toenail” off of the garlic clove.
+3. Peel and discard the skin, then use a knife to cut the remaining root off of the garlic clove.
+This garlic is now perfect chopping or thrown into a stew whole.

 Every batch of spaghetti sauce can use a bite of garlic.
 Toss some peeled garlic cloves into this recipe: